Perenti Limited Continues Share Buy-Back

 Perenti Global (AU:PRN) has released an update.

-Perenti Limited has announced an update on its share buy-back program, revealing the repurchase of 150,000 ordinary fully paid shares on the previous day.
-This brings the total number of shares bought back to date to 17,239,582.
-The buy-back activity, conducted on-market, is part of the company’s ongoing strategy to enhance shareholder value.
+Perenti Limited has provided an update on its stock buy-back program, announcing the repurchase of 620,061 ordinary fully paid shares from the market on the previous day, as part of its ongoing effort to buy back shares.
+This brings the total number of shares bought back to 18,099,454.
+The announcement made on May 29, 2024, is a routine daily notification to the market.

 For further insights into AU:PRN stock, check out TipRanks’ Stock Analysis page.